 Tests and treatments rheumatologists offer

-Our rheumatology team provides the full range of tests and treatment options.
+Our rheumatology team provides a full range of tests and treatment options.
 Diagnostic tools we use include:

 Musculoskeletal imaging: Using imaging techniques such as CT scans or MRIs to view your bones, joints and soft tissues.